sparameswaran/airway-shipment-orchestrator/README.md

 Steps:

 * Go to the testing folder.
-* Edit the target and load testing configurations in config.json file
+* Edit the target and load testing configurations in config.json file for API Gateway REST endpoint and load parameters
 ```
 "config": {
   "target": "https://<EDIT_ME_WITH_API_GATEWAY_ENDPOINT>.amazonaws.com",